 The knight is infinitely summoned by the Man-Serpent Summoner in the area and you can kill the knight as many times as you like, which of course, increases how much you gain.

-To make things even better, if you get behind him once he’s being summoned and stab him a few times with a heavy weapon, it dies quickly.
+To make things even better, if you get behind him once he’s being summoned and stab him a few times with a heavy weapon, it dries quickly.
 This makes the entire grind loop very efficient.

 2. Soul of Cinder